petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/product-api-basics.md

 ## Get Products from Instance

-You can list all products from an Instance by executing the following cURL or Java command.
+You can list all products from your Liferay instance by executing the following cURL or Java command.

 ### Products_GET_FromInstance.sh